acdurrence/Course-Eval/README.md

 - Filename: **page_course.php**

 ```
-Retrieves course data and displays it in a chart.
+Description: Retrieves course data and displays it in a chart.

 Parameters: id
 ```